blemoine/EitherAcc/src/main/tut/README.md

   }
 ```

-This function will return a `String` when there is an error, an `Int` when the parameter `String` can be parsed.
+This function will return a `String` when there is an error, and an `Int` when the parameter `String` can be parsed.

 ```tut
 parseStr("test")